yomotsu/camera-controls/readme.md

 - `.draggingDampingFactor`: Default is `0.25`.
 - `.dollySpeed`: Default is `1.0`. speed of mouse-wheel dollying.
 - `.truckSpeed`: Default is `2.0`. speed of drag for truck and pedestal.
-- `.verticalDragToForward`: Default is `false`. same as `.screenSpacePanning` in three.js's OrbitControls.
+- `.verticalDragToForward`: Default is `false`.
+The same as `.screenSpacePanning` in three.js's OrbitControls.
+- `.dollyToCursor`: Default is `false`.
+Dolly-in to the mouse cursor coords.

 ## Events